Contributed by Mathew & Patricia Welch

 The name comes from Sakaida Kakiemon (1615-1653), the potter who pioneered this particular style of overglazed enamel Japanese porcelain in Arita, now known the world over, for its elegant colored overglaze designs on a milky-white porcelain body (nigoshide).
 Sakaida had so wonderfully perfected the representation of persimmons (kaki) and the associated colour palette, that his lord bestowed the name ‘Kakiemon’ upon him.

-Our tiger cost us roughly US$600 but has brought us many times that value in pleasure over the years.
+Our kakiemon tiger cost us roughly US$600 but has brought us many times that value in pleasure over the years, and of all the pieces in our ceramic collection, often draws the most raves.